-If you do not understand and know the rules of the game you will most likely not be any good, but most likely will lose the game.
+If you do not understand and know the rules of the game, you will most likely not be any good but most likely will lose the game.

 A game is only as good as its rules, and how well we play the game is defined by how well we follow the rules.
 What is so fascinating about many of the games we play today is that there are often no instruction books included—yet we somehow know how to play them anyway.
-We learn from family, friends, teachers, and coaches.
+Instead, we learn from family, friends, teachers, and coaches.

 |Fuji X-E2, FUJINON XF 55-200mm, ISO 200, ƒ/7.1, 1/750|

 The core of a good game is understanding the game’s objective, subject matter, materials, procedures, and score.

 Creating a game is no different from creating an educational lesson plan.

 Five Parts of a Lesson Plan

 Objective – A statement of purpose for the whole lesson.
 It tells us what the students will be able to do by the end of the study.
 It will determine the activities the students will do.

 Subject Matter – This will be the source of material to be studied.

 Materials – Necessary teaching aids to be used for instruction